 Dr. Bill Price is the primary instructor and course organizer.
 Bill is author of the Guidelines for Metal Leaching and Acid Rock Drainage at Mine Sites in British Columbia (Price and Errington, 1998) and Prediction Manual of Drainage Chemistry from Sulphidic Geologic Materials (Price, 2009), documents used extensively in Canada and worldwide.
 Bill will contribute generic technical ML/ARD information, a regulatory perspective and site-specific knowledge of the mines.

-Mike Aziz leads the Equity Silver tour.
+Mike Aziz and Cody Meints lead the Equity Silver tour.
 Mike is the Equity site manager but also manages closure at a number of other mines.
 Mike has authored numerous papers and reports on different aspects of Equity’s ML/ARD mitigation program.

-Marke Wong leads the tour of the Huckleberry Mine.
-Marke is environmental manager at the site and has worked on a wide range of mine reclamation and environmental protection issues.
+Kent Christensen and James Snyder lead the tour of the Huckleberry Mine.
+Kent is the site manager and James is the environmental manager at the site.
+Both have worked on a wide range of mine reclamation and environmental protection issues.